tirr-c/vbchunguk.me/assets/docs/web.md

   - React
   - Vue
   - Angular 2
-* Currently interested in Vue with Nuxt.js
+* Using React and Redux heavily, in Spoqa

 [SNUCSE]: https://www.snucse.org/